worldbank/gld/Support/Country Survey Details/MEX/ENOE/Correspondence_NAICS_ISIC.md

 Note how the first sheet contains the NAICS to ISIC mapping, while the second sheet maps the inverse relation.
 Note further that NAICS codes are all at 6 digit level in the comparison tables provided by the National Statistics Office (NSO) while the ISIC code is just at 4 digits.

 The last piece of information to understand before proceeding with creating a mapping `.dta` that can be used in the harmonization is the fact that mapping is not perfect in the correspondence tables provided by the NSO.
-In the above image this is the case (e.g., 111121 maps to 0111) but this is not always so. the image below shows how NAICS code 111410 maps to five (!) different and distinct ISIC codes.
+In the above image this is the case (e.g., 111121 maps to 0111) but this is not always so.
+The image below shows how NAICS code 111410 maps to five (!) different and distinct ISIC codes.

 <br></br>
 ![SCIAN Imperfect Matching](/Support/Country%20Survey%20Details/MEX/ENOE/images/scian_imperfect_match.PNG)